sedasnglu/hello-remote/readme.md

    2.3.
 Kubernetes Cluster Installation with 1 Master and 1 Worker

 3. Create Jenkins Pipeline Project with Jenkinsfile

-   6.1.
+   **Jenkinsfile performs following steps.**

+   3.1.
 Create an application image with Dockerfile

-   6.2.
+   3.2.
 Build application

-   6.3.
+   3.3.
 Push the docker image to docker registry

-   6.4.
+   3.4.
 Deploy Kubernetes